Nexmo/nexmo-developer/_documentation/conversation/code-snippets/user/list-user-conversations.md

 source: '_examples/conversation/user/list-user-conversations'
 application:
   use_existing: |
     You will need to use an existing Application containing at least one Conversation and one User in order to see a list of a User's Conversations.
-See the Create Conversation Code Snippet for information on how to create an Application and a Conversation.
-See also the Create User Code Snippet on how to create a User.
+See the Create Conversation code snippet for information on how to create an Application and a Conversation.
+See also the Create User code snippet on how to create a User.
 ```

 ## Try it out